Towards Stochastic Inflation in Higher-Curvature Gravity: First-passage time for Gauss--Bonnet-coupled inflation

 \section{First-passage time for Gauss--Bonnet-coupled inflation}

 In this section, we start from reviewing the concept of first-passage time analysis and how this analysis is related to power spectrum.
 After that, we apply first-passage time method to GB-coupled inflation, obtaining the analytical expressions of scalar power spectrums with leading-order noise corrections in SR and USR limits.
+Finally, we numerically calculate PBH mass fraction in stochastic-noise-dominated USR regimes.

 In stochastic $\delta N$ formalism, the first-passage time $\mathcal{N}$ refers to the number of e-folds it takes for a given stochastic trajectory of the inflaton field configuration, starting from a given initial field configuration $\mathbf{\Phi}=\mathbf{\Phi}_{\text{initial}}$, to first meet a specified field configuration boundary $\partial\Omega_{-}$\cite{Vennin:2020kng}.
 Here, the field configuration can contain both the inflaton field $\phi_i$ and the corresponding momentum $\pi_i$, i.e., $\mathbf{\Phi}=\left(\phi_1,\pi_1,\phi_2,\pi_2,...,\phi_i,\pi_i,...\right)$ (in this work we limit our discussion to one scalar field, or one canonical pair).
 The stochasticity of a trajectory in configuration space comes from quantum origin of the scalar fluctuations.
 Once the boundary $\partial\Omega_{-}$ is fixed, the statistics related to $\mathcal{N}$ will define the initial field configuration $\mathbf{\Phi}_{\text{initial}}$, and $\left\langle \mathcal{N} \right\rangle=\left\langle \mathcal{N} \right\rangle\left( \mathbf{\Phi}_{\text{initial}} \right)$.
 For simplicity, the subscript ``initial" will be dropped, i.e. $\left\langle \mathcal{N} \right\rangle=\left\langle \mathcal{N} \right\rangle\left( \mathbf{\Phi}_{\text{initial}} \right)\equiv \left\langle \mathcal{N} \right\rangle\left( \mathbf{\Phi} \right)$.
 In practice, the boundary $\partial\Omega_{-}$ is usually set as the end of inflation $\partial \Omega_{-}=\left\{\boldsymbol{\Phi} \mid \epsilon(\mathbf{\Phi})=1\right\}$.
 In this case, observables like power spectrum can be related to the statistics of the first-passage time \cite{Vennin:2020kng,bullock1997non,Vennin:2015correlation,Vennin_2017,Assadullahi_2016}.